By Darlene Stott

 Every Fido, Radar, and Spot chows down on hamburger that is days old and they never seem to get sick.
 In fact, dogs tend to eat all kinds of old foods and never seem to miss a beat.
-Is it possible that dogs simply don’t get food poisoning?
+So is it possible that dogs simply don’t get food poisoning?

 Yes, and the reality is that dogs who are food-oriented and love to scavenge are prone to food poisoning.
 Food poisoning in humans is rough.
 And, the same goes for our canine friends.
 Signs of a bad reaction to food are: